rlvlad/wt-project-2025/docs/src/sections/abstract.typ

 / Overview: This project hosts the source code -- which can be found #link("https://github.com/VictuarVi/tiw-project-2025")[on Github] -- for a web server that handles a playlist management system.
 A user is able to register, login and then upload tracks.
 The tracks are strictly associated to one user, similar to how a cloud service works.
 The user will be able to create playlists, sourcing from their tracks, and listem to them.

-It should be noted there are two versions: a *HTML version*, which is structured as a series of separate webpages; and a *RIA version* (@ria-specifics), which is structured as a single-page webapp.
+It should be noted there are two versions: a *HTML version*, which is structured as a series of separate webpages; and a *RIA version*, which is structured as a single-page webapp.
 The functionalities are quite the same, the code changes mostly at a frontend level.
-For more information about the requirements for each version see @original-submission, @project-breakdown.
+For more information about the requirements for each version see @project-breakdown.

 Both of the them feature the same CSS code (see @css-styling).